Emotional Regulation in CPTSD Recovery and Why It Matters

 So, what is emotional regulation, really?

 It’s your nervous system’s ability to notice what you’re feeling, stay present with it long enough to figure out what it needs, and then respond in a way that doesn’t make everything worse.
+Emotion regulation involves recognizing different emotions as they arise, understanding their impact, and responding to them in a way that supports your well-being.

 Let’s clear something up right away: emotional regulation is not about just being calm.